Pfed-prog/Mantine-Web3-Template/README.md

 # Mantine Next Template

-Get started with Mantine + Next with just a few button clicks.
+Get started with Mantine + RainbowKit + Next with just a few button clicks.
-Click `Use this template` button at the header of repository or [follow this link](https://github.com/mantinedev/mantine-next-template/generate) and create new repository with `@mantine` packages.
+Click `Use this template` button at the header of repository and create new repository with `@mantine` packages.
 Note that you have to be logged in to GitHub to generate template.

 ## Features